aoyshi/A-Tale-of-Two-Microservices/README.md

 ## How to Run and Use:

+1. Modify your Windows hosts file as specified in "Window Hosts File Changes" (Line 177)

-From project root dir
+2. From project root dir, run in cmd:

 `skaffold dev`

-From browser
+3. Then, from browser, access via:

 `http://romeojuliet.com/`